xiix0/scam/README.md

-Accent on helpful side of your nature.
-Drain the moat.
+You are destined to become the commandant of the fighting men of the department of transportation.